MicroEJ/docs/Tutorials/gettingstarted/Step06.rst

 - Every class that extends Widget inherits the handleEvent method
 - It is possible to handle events overriding this class on a created sample
 - Using as a sample the Button class
+- Use the handleEvent of the parent class if none of the EventTypes are used

 .. code:: java